Tanmay-boop-hash/SOC-2025_Building_LLMs_from_scratch/README.md

 # Season of Code : "Building LLMs from Scratch"
 This is a summary of what I learned so far in the four weeks of this project.

+NOTE : The "combined_code.ipynb" file contains all the code written over the weeks of progress, it is still not fully completed as was intended to be at the start of the project, but a major part is done and this submission is made by me after concerning my mentor.
+The two files required to run this combined file are "the-verdict.txt" and "gpt_download3.py".

 First of all while studying all the history of transformers and LLMs in detail, I came across a number of research papers that led to the development of powerful LLMs in such a small period of time.
 I have uploaded all of them in this repository for my future references, and to take a look at them everytime i want to study a concept in detail.
 Therefore, these can be skipped for evaluation purposes.
 ---